 Payments to attorneys.
 The term attorney includes a law firm or other provider of legal services.
-Attorneys' fees of \$600 or more paid in the course of your trade or business are reportable in box 7 of Form 1099-MISC.
+Attorneys' fees of \$600 or more paid in the course of your trade or business are reportable in box 7 of Form 1099-MISC

 Gross proceeds paid to attorneys.
-Under section 6045(f), report in box 14 payments to an attorney made in the course of your trade or business in connection with legal services, for example, as in a settlement agreement, unless the attorney's fees are reportable by you in box 7.
+Under section 6045(f), report in box 14 payments that:

+- Are made to an attorney in the course of your trade or business in connection with legal services, for example, as in a settlement agreement,

+- Total \$600 or more, and

+- Are not reportable by you in box 7.

 Generally, you are not required to report the claimant's attorney's fees.
 For example, an insurance company pays a claimant's attorney \$100,000 to settle a claim.
 The insurance company reports the payment as gross proceeds of \$100,000 in box 14.
 The insurance company does not have a reporting requirement for the claimant's attorney's fees subsequently paid from these funds.